 If a higher salary can’t induce this generation to forgo their work-life balance, you can be sure they won’t settle for a home that doesn’t allow wiggle room.
 Offer a short-term contract and be as transparent as possible.
 Millennials expect honest customer service and they can see right past a marketing scheme or sketchy landlord.
 It’s also important to open-minded about their alternative lifestyle.

 In addition to loving flexible contracts, millennials are also lured into rental properties due to extra amenities such as entertainment and smart technology.
 This generation loves to socialize with friends all the time, so a property without the right layout and systems in place simply will not suffice.
 Pay extra attention to things like interior design and technological features that your millennial client will use.

 And remember, millennials have a fast-paced lifestyle, heavy workload, and hectic schedule, so it’s important to include things like fast internet connection/WiFi, communication services via text and/or email, and an online way to report maintenance issues with instant feedback.
-Consider installing Alexa-integrated technologies, like locks and thermostats.
+Consider installing smart home appliances, like locks and thermostats.

 Within the building itself, you might want to consider installing newer appliances such as a washer and dryer unit, dishwasher, and central heat and air.
 If possible, include an outdoor communal space for your millennial tenants to socialize.
 Including this feature is practically a gold mine in a city environment